chenzining/github-slideshow/_posts/0000-01-02-chenzining.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+line 5 is changed by zining
 Use the left arrow to go back!